calebpowell/calebpowell.github.io/_posts/java-generics-1.md

 title: Making Sense of Java Generics Pt.
 1
 ---

 Java Generics have been around for awhile now.
 Anyone programming in Java on a regular basis should be comfortable with how they work.
 Except, sometimes they can be a little tricky.
 Can't they?
 This post attempts to give you a better mental model of generics in Java by explaining the basics around Generics and _why_ they sometimes seem a little weird (or simply don't want to work for you).
+Writing this stuff out is also a good way to internalize it.
 Most of the information in this post is based on the following resources (you should check them out for a deeper understanding of the material discussed here):

 * [Maurice Naftalin & Philip Wadler, Java Generics and Collections (California: O'Reilly Media, 2007)](http://oreilly.com/catalog/9780596527754 "Java Generics and Collections")
 * [Gilad Bracha, Lesson: Generics](http://docs.oracle.com/javase/tutorial/extra/generics/index.html "Lesson: Generics")